 3. How we prepare the planting media for our garden beds:

 The biggest change we have made in this category is to add a substantial amount of perlite to what we are using.
 Right now we are mixing the following together in equal amounts (one-third each):

 After preparing the soil by thoroughly mixing these three components together in the top portion of the bed, we may also add some purchased composted manure, i.e. a thin layer mixed in at the surface.
-Once our mix is ready for panting, we will add our own homemade rich compost to the soil where each plant is transplanted.
+Once our mix is ready for planting, we will add our own homemade rich compost to the soil where each plant is transplanted.
 Because we have so many beds in our garden, we cannot possibly add our compost to all of the soil at once, so we use it in a very concentrated way.

 We have also experimented (new this year) with buying compressed bales of potting media and adding our own compost or commercial composted manure to it – recommended by a local gardening expert.
 The problem with that is, we already have so much peat and composted soil on hand, that we decided to use that up before considering converting to the compressed bales as our main media.
 We do have a few beds we’re experimenting with using the bales, and our plants are doing well in it so far this year, in fact, we are growing much better vegetables in this media than in anything else we’ve used.
 We have decided to continue, little by little, to convert our beds to this media.

 So that’s our update on preparing the soil.
 As we continue to experiment with what works best for the food we grow in our organic garden, we will share what we’ve learned.
 Be aware that there are many, many suggested formulas out there that you can access – the key is in your experimentation and finding what works for you.
 Happy Gardening!